Author has written 12 stories for Alex Rider, Young Justice, and Rise of the Guardians.

 "Satan bless it, then"

 Ϯ Ϯ Ϯ

 I love how cold and focused your eyes are.
 I look forward t o the day when those eyes will be wide with agony.

 I want to paint my face

-"Always remember when a guy sweeps you off your feet; he's in the perfect position to drop you on your ass." -Some random genius.
+"Always remember when a guy sweeps you off your feet; he's in the perfect position to drop you on your ass."